mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ### Testing the OneWire Temperature Sensor

-To verify that your sensor has been correctly indentified, you can run this simple sketch.
+To verify that your sensor has been correctly identified, you can run this simple sketch.

 [Download](https://github.com/movingplaid/Mayfly_OneWireAddress/blob/master/Mayfly_OneExample.ino) the code for the OneWire Example.

-Open the code in the Arduino software and serach for the line:
+Open the code in the Arduino software and search for the line:

 `DeviceAddress TempSensor = `